BlockchainCommons/XID-Quickstart/tutorials/03-creating-self-attestations.md

 │ "end_seq":1
 ```

-The XID is now at sequence 1: genesis (seq 0) created the identity, this update (seq 1) added the attestation key.
+The XID is now at sequence 1: genesis (seq 0) created the identity and this update (seq 1) added the attestation key.

-You can also compare to the provenance mark for the unchanged XID.
+You can compare that sequence number to the one in the provenance mark for the unchanged XID.
 ```
 PROV_MARK=$(envelope xid provenance get "$XID") provenance validate --format json-compact "$PROV_MARK" 2>&1 | grep -o '"end_seq":[0-9]*'

+| "end_seq":0
 ```
-By running these commands on each XID, a viewer can determine their precise sequence.
+By running these commands on each of multiple XIDs, a viewer can determine their precise sequence.

 Finally, validating both provenance marks together verifies they're part of the same chain, and that there aren't other problems:
 ```